Romania Travel Blog (Updated 2024)

 Typical local costumes and the unique April ploughing festival in Maramures County, Romania.

-Maramures, in the north of Romania, nestled against the Ukraine border is an absolutely stunning part of the world where time stands still.
+Maramures, in the north of Romania, nestled against the Ukraine border, is an absolutely stunning part of the world where time did stand still.

 It was where we chose to live.